jedrzejme/ShortenThis/README.md

 * Setup screen on first run
 * Authentication by password
 * Shortening URL with custom short URL (if not provided, short URL will be set to random string of length provided in setup)
+* Stats of clicks
+* Option to delete link in control panel
+* Usage of sqlite3 to manage data about links and app

 ## 💲 Support
 <p><a href="https://support.jedrzej.me/" target="_blank"> <img align="left" src="https://raw.githubusercontent.com/jedrzejme/jedrzejme/main/assets/supportme.svg" height="50" width="210" alt="jedrzejme" /></a></p>